SewerDefectAnalysis/.github/profile/README.md

 A brief description of each step is provided below, together with the DOI links to the corresponding papers, where each component is described in greater detail.

 ## Papers and Repositories
-### 1. Database Structure for Defect-Level Modelling
+### 1. Database Structure for Defect-Level Modeling

 This repository implements the database structure proposed in the study by translating the conceptual Entity–Relationship Diagram (ERD) into an executable relational schema using Python.
 The aim is to provide a coherent and well-organized representation of all entities, attributes, and relationships required for defect-level sewer condition analysis.